biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 | 10          | SEQ         |  String  |  segment sequence                     |
 | 11          | QUAL        |  String  |  ASCII of Phred-scaled base QUALity+33|

-### 4.3 Samtools
+### Samtools

 [Samtools](http://www.htslib.org/doc/samtools.html) is a command line tool used to interact and manipulate the SAM-related alignment files.

 These are some of the set of commands that are more relevant for this course:

-        $ samtools view SAMEA2569438.chr10.bam # print the alignment to stdout
+*  print the alignment to stdout

+         m_jan2020@mjan2020VirtualBox:~$ samtools view SAMEA2569438.chr10.bam

+* print the header section

-        $ samtools view -H SAMEA2569438.chr10.bam # print the header section
+         m_jan2020@mjan2020VirtualBox:~$ samtools view -H SAMEA2569438.chr10.bam

-And if you want to get the alignments on a particular genomic region:
+* And if you want to get the alignments on a particular genomic region:

-        $ samtools view SAMEA2569438.chr10.bam 10:10000000-10001000
+         m_jan2020@mjan2020VirtualBox:~$ samtools view SAMEA2569438.chr10.bam 10:10000000-10001000
         [main_samview] random alignment retrieval only works for indexed BAM or CRAM files.

-This does not work because you need to sort and index the `.bam` file first:
+This does not work because you need to sort and index the `.bam` file first.
+For this we are going to move to a different folder to keep things tidy:

+         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/alignment/postprocessing

-        $ samtools sort SAMEA2569438.chr10.bam -o SAMEA2569438.chr10.sorted.bam -O BAM
+         m_jan2020@mjan2020VirtualBox:~$ samtools sort ../SAMEA2569438.chr10.bam -o SAMEA2569438.chr10.sorted.bam -O BAM

+Note the `../` in the command, this means that the `bam` file is in the parent directory

+Now index the new sorted `bam` file

-        $ samtools index SAMEA2569438.chr10.sorted.bam # index
+         m_jan2020@mjan2020VirtualBox:~$ samtools index SAMEA2569438.chr10.sorted.bam

+Finally, repeat the `samtools view` command to print out a particular region:

-        $ samtools view SAMEA2569438.chr10.sorted.bam 10:10000000-10001000 # repeat the command
+         m_jan2020@mjan2020VirtualBox:~$ samtools view SAMEA2569438.chr10.sorted.bam 10:10000000-10001000

  * Some basic stats on the alignment

-        $ samtools flagstat SAMEA2569438.chr10.bam
+        m_jan2020@mjan2020VirtualBox:~$ samtools flagstat SAMEA2569438.chr10.sorted.bam

 And you get:

-        1174129 + 0 in total (QC-passed reads + QC-failed reads)
+       344702 + 0 in total (QC-passed reads + QC-failed reads)
        0 + 0 secondary
-        759 + 0 supplementary
+       196 + 0 supplementary
        0 + 0 duplicates
-        1167569 + 0 mapped (99.44% : N/A)
+       342947 + 0 mapped (99.49% : N/A)
-        1173370 + 0 paired in sequencing
+       344506 + 0 paired in sequencing
-        586685 + 0 read1
+       172253 + 0 read1
-        586685 + 0 read2
+       172253 + 0 read2
-        1121364 + 0 properly paired (95.57% : N/A)
+       332224 + 0 properly paired (96.43% : N/A)
-        1160250 + 0 with itself and mate mapped
+       340996 + 0 with itself and mate mapped
-        6560 + 0 singletons (0.56% : N/A)
+       1755 + 0 singletons (0.51% : N/A)
        0 + 0 with mate mapped to a different chr
        0 + 0 with mate mapped to a different chr (mapQ>=5)

 ### Alignment post-processing
 The alignment file in the BAM format needs a series of post-processing steps that are required for variant discovery.
 The different steps that are shown here will produce an analysis-ready BAM file that can be used in the following module of this course

 ##### **Adding metadata to the alignment file**
 BWA generates a `BAM` file without any metadata on the sequencing experimental design that has been used, this is why we need to manually add this metadata so it can by used by the variant calling analysis that is described in the variant calling section of this course.
 For this, we are going to use [Picard AddOrReplaceReadGroups](https://gatk.broadinstitute.org/hc/en-us/articles/360037226472-AddOrReplaceReadGroups-Picard-) in the following way:

-        picard AddOrReplaceReadGroups I=SAMEA2569438.chr10.bam RGSM=SAMEA2569438 RGLB=SAMEA2569438 RGPL=ILLUMINA O=SAMEA2569438.chr10.reheaded.bam RGPU=SAMEA2569438
+        m_jan2020@mjan2020VirtualBox:~$ picard AddOrReplaceReadGroups I=SAMEA2569438.chr10.sorted.bam RGSM=SAMEA2569438 RGLB=SAMEA2569438 RGPL=ILLUMINA O=SAMEA2569438.chr10.sorted.reheaded.bam RGPU=SAMEA2569438

 This command will add information on the sample id that has been sequenced, what sequencing platform has been used and also information on the sequencing library id.
 You can check the SAM header for the new BAM with metadata information by doing:

-        samtools view -H SAMEA2569438.chr10.reheaded.bam
+        m_jan2020@mjan2020VirtualBox:~$ samtools view -H SAMEA2569438.chr10.sorted.reheaded.bam

 And you will see the added metadata in the `@RG` line: